On the geometry of silent and anisotropic big bang singularities: Introduction

 Consider now the quiescent setting.
 This means, in particular, that the $\ell_{A}$ converge.
 For this to be consistent under generic circumstances, the expression $e^{2\mu_{1}-2\mu_{n-1}-2\mu_{n}}$ has to converge to zero exponentially.
 If this happens, it can be argued that $\mSb_{b}$ converges to zero exponentially.
 Combining this observation with (\ref{eq:qminusnminusoneetc}) leads to the conclusion that $q-(n-1)$ converges to zero exponentially.
 The natural (bootstrap) assumption to make is thus that $q-(n-1)$ converges to zero exponentially and that $\ell_{1}-\ell_{n-1}-\ell_{n}+1$ is strictly positive.
 To be more precise, assume, therefore, that there are constants $K_{q}$, $C_{\rho}$, $\e_{\rho}$ and $0<\e_{\que},\e_{p}<1$ such that

-Given these assumptions, it follows that $q-(n-1)$ decays exponentially; cf. (\ref{eq:qexpconvimprove}) below.
+Given these assumptions, it follows that $q-(n-1)$ decays exponentially; see (\ref{eq:qexpconvimprove}) below.
 Moreover, the rate of decay is determined by $\e_{\Spe}$, $\e_{\rho}$ and $\e_{p}$.
 In particular, if $\e_{\que}$ is small enough, the estimate (\ref{eq:qexpconvimprove}) represents an improvement of the initial assumption concerning $q$.

 Combining the above assumptions with bounds on weighted $C^{k}$ and Sobolev norms of $\mK$, $\hml_{U}\mK$, $\ln\theta$, $q$, $\ln\hN$, $\hU(\ln\hN)$, $\chi$ and $\dotchi$ leads to an improvement of the assumptions.
 In fact, in the vacuum setting, it can be demonstrated that $\hml_{U}\mK$ converges to zero exponentially and that $\mK$ converges exponentially, even though we initially only assume these quantities to be bounded with respect to weighted norms.
 On the other hand, the conclusion involves a loss of derivatives.
 Since the precise statements are somewhat technical, we refer the reader to Section~\ref{section:resultsformal} below for further details.
-There are similar results in the case of matter of scalar field type; cf. Section~\ref{section:resultsformal} below.
+There are similar results if the matter consists of a scalar field; see Section~\ref{section:resultsformal} below.

 It is of interest to ask under what situations the assumption that $\ell_{1}-\ell_{n-1}-\ell_{n}+1>0$ is consistent.
 In case $n=3$, this condition reads $\ell_{1}>0$.
 In other words, it corresponds to the requirement that $\mK$ be positive definite.
 This requirement is not consistent with vacuum (since, in vacuum, the sum of the $\ell_{A}$ and the sum of their squares have to equal $1$ in the limit).
-However, it is consistent with matter of, e.g., scalar field type; cf., e.g., \cite{aarendall}.
+However, it is consistent if the matter content consists of a scalar field; see, e.g., \cite{aarendall}.
 In the case of vacuum, $n$ has to satisfy $n\geq 10$ in order for quiescent behaviour to be allowed.
 This observation goes back to \cite{Henneauxetal}, and the consistency is illustrated by \cite{daetal,GIJ}.

 \textit{Improvement of the assumptions.} One interesting consequence of the arguments is that, both in the general and in the quiescent setting, the assumptions imply improvements of some of the assumptions.
 In that sense, there is reason to hope that the assumptions formulated here can constitute part of a bootstrap argument.
 A precise statement of the results requires a precise statement of the assumptions, and we therefore postpone a more detailed discussion of this topic to Section~\ref{section:resultsformal} below.